AlexandruPintea2000/group/use-cases/use_case_17.md

 ### Preconditions

-The database contains information on the required regions and the application has the ability to produce that information sorted.
+The database contains information on the required districts and the application has the ability to produce that information sorted.
 ### Success End Condition

 The data is provided to be used in the decision-making process.